-Photos from the 2016 Mission Trip.
+Photos from past Mission Trips.
 Thank you to everyone who donated their time and efforts!

 Beginning in 2006, All Saints parishioners began making a Mission Trip to Kingston, Jamaica in support of the Missionaries of the Poor (MOP) who daily feed, cloth, shelter and care for the poorest of the poor.